domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 }
 ```

 So, now by default, our hamburger links will not show at all.
 When the hamburger menu is clicked, then our toggle method will be called, and the hamburgerLinksShouldShow value will be set to true.
-Since this is now true, our showHamburgerLinks class will get added, and our hamburger menu will open.
+Since this is now true, our showHamburgerLinks CSS class will get added, and our hamburger menu will open.

-## Improving the Styling For Desktop
+## Improving the Styling For Large Screens

-Great, so at this point we have a menu that will open and close, and is perfect for mobile devices.
+Great, so at this point we have a menu that will open and close, and is perfect for smaller devices.
 However, when the screen size is big enough, we should remove the hamburger menu all together, and instead use a normal navigation bar.
 Let's work on that right now.

 In our navbar stylesheet, let's add the following media query underneath all of the existing styles: